 “An entertaining and ultimately sweet blending of three narratives...told simply and cleanly.”

 -- A Work Unfinishing

 “I trust Alan.
 I feel his pain...a profound actor, he's extremely good.”

 -- About Solo

-As Rick in "Bigfoot Stole My Wife"
+As Rick in my one-act version of "Bigfoot Stole My Wife"

 "I so enjoyed the wonders of your work on Bigfoot; it was soaring...My god you guys did a wicked good job on all of the pieces!
 I had a great time and I appreciate all of your brilliant work...This production was delicious!"